dell-asm/dell-brocade/docs/config_membership_update.md

   1. Add zone to config

-     This method adds zone or zone list(semicolon separated) to the config as per the parameter(member_zone) specified in the definition.
+     This method adds zone or zone list, separated by semicolons (;), to the config as per the parameter (member_zone) specified in the definition.

   2. Remove zone from config

-     This method removes zone or zone list(semicolon separated) from the config as per the parameter(member_zone) specified in the definition.
+     This method removes zone or zone list, separated by semicolons (;), from the config as per the parameter (member_zone) specified in the definition.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

-    configname: (Required) This parameter defines the name of the config to which zone(s) to be added/destroyed.
+    configname: (Required) This parameter defines the name of the config to which zones to be added or destroyed.

-	ensure: (Required) This parameter is required to call the add or remove method.
+	ensure: (Required) This parameter is required to call the 'Add zone to config' or 'Remove zone from config' method.
-    Possible values: present/absent
-    If the value of the ensure parameter is set to present, the module calls the create method.
+            The possible values are: "present" and "absent" If the 'ensure' parameter is set to present, the module calls the 'Add zone to config' method.
-    If the value of the ensure parameter is set to absent, the modules calls the destroy method.
+            If the 'ensure' parameter is set to absent, the modules calls the 'Remove zone from config' method.

-    member_zone: (Required) This parameter defines semicolon(;) separated list of zones to be added or removed from config.
+    member_zone: (Required) This parameter defines the zones, separated by semicolons(;), to be added or removed from config.

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 #Provide brocade_zone type properties in *.pp manifest file